-Rapid change in the market environment due to intensified competition driven by liberalization and rapid progress in decarbonization

-Policy changes and acceleration by national and local governments, including laws, regulations,
+Rapid change in the market environment due to intensified competition driven by liberalization and rapid progress in decarbonization Policy changes and acceleration by national and

-Supply disruption due to damage to equipment and plants caused by large scale disasters
+- local governments, including laws, regulations, and systems - Supply disruption due to damage to equipment and plants caused by large scale disasters

-Ownership of high-quality lands in the Tokyo metropolitan area
+Ownership of high-quality lands in the Tokyo metropolitan area managed properties caused by large-scale disasters (earthquakes, fires, floods, etc.)

-Synergy achieved by leveraging the Group's

-Long-standing track record of operation and management of buildings
+- Synergy achieved by leveraging the Group's expertise - Long-standing track record of operation and management of buildings

-Decline in business potential due to real estate market conditions, increased competition, or other environmental changes (including infectious diseases)
+Decline in business potential due to real estate market conditions, increased competition, or other environmental changes (including infectious diseases) Damage, malfunction, etc. of owned and